What channel is OU softball vs Florida on today? NCAA Tournament WCWS time, TV, streaming

 OU radio: KRXO-FM 107.7

-Forecast: Scattered thunderstorms; 75 degrees; Winds SSE at 14 mph; 35% chance of rain
+Forecast: Partly cloudy; 88 degrees; Winds S at 12 mph; 16% chance of rain

 More: Inside WCWS reunion of OU softball star Tiare Jennings, UCLA's Maya Brady